Does a Prenup Need to Be Notarized in California? Key Facts You Should Know

 Avoiding Mistakes

 To avoid mistakes, obtaining legal advice is essential.
 Attorneys can identify errors, such as incomplete information or coercion, which could invalidate the prenup.
-They guide couples in drafting a sound agreement, gaining court approval.
+They guide couples in drafting a sound agreement, and gaining court approval.

 Conclusion